-Moreover, we have attempted to more careful outline the theoretical implications of our work throughout the discussion.
-For example, in line 459: “Thus, the present results suggest that ventral aspects of MCC may incorporate low-level affective signals into cognitive control, whereas dorsal MCC may be more important for aspects of cognitive motor control that require working-memory or resolving interference.”
+Moreover, we have attempted to more carefully outline the theoretical implications of our work throughout the discussion.
+For example, in line 442: “Thus, the present results suggest that ventral aspects of MCC may incorporate low-level affective signals into cognitive control, whereas dorsal MCC may be more important for aspects of cognitive motor control that require working-memory or resolving interference.”

 Figures

-The reviewer suggested we display a coronal slice in Figure 1 to better display our ROI. , we have added coronal slices to Figure 2.
-This accomplishes th goal while also in more detail the anatomical extent of our clusters. e have also added the silhouette plot to Figure 2 as the last panel
+The reviewer suggested we display a coronal slice in Figure 1 to better display our ROI.
+While we have retained the sagittal slice in Figure 1 (mainly due to space considerations—it is not possible to show the entire MFC in a single coronal slice), we have added coronal slices to Figure 2.
+This accomplishes the same goal while also displaying in more detail the anatomical extent of our clusters.

+Furthermore, in response to a comment by the reviewer, we have also added the silhouette plot to Figure 2 as the last panel, rather than having two separate figures.

+Moreover, the reviewer suggested we try to better match colors between the brain and polar plots in Figure 4.
+We have re-rendered the brain plots in all figures to more accurately portray the color scheme used throughout the manuscript.

 Other specific comments